Differential dynamic microscopy: Relationship with other imaging-based scattering methods

-Scattering-based DDM belongs to the so-called near-field (or deep Fresnel) scattering family, a recently introduced family of imaging-based scattering methods.
+Scattering-based DDM belongs to the so-called near-field (or deep Fresnel) scattering family, a family of imaging-based scattering methods.
 Near field is used here in a similar way to what is used for near field speckles i.e. as a particular case of Fresnel region as opposed to the far field or Fraunhofer region.
 The near field scattering family includes also quantitative shadowgraphy and Schlieren.